manuscript-submission/RadioGlioma/README.md

 ## Reports preparation

 Reports must be in a singe .txt file, separated by a keyword you can change in auto_inference.py (default keyword is "NEXT_CASE")
-We advise that you segment your reports to concentrate on the pertinent section.
-Future work will be done to implement 16K context to process full reports.

 ## Prompting